 Renting a motorcycle isn’t that straightforward though really important in Ubon Ratchathani, you can ask the staff at your hotel for assistance and they’ll call the rental service at the airport.
 Alternatively there is also a small shop in the town center (Soi Suriyat near the gasoline station).
 The going rate is 200 Baht per day and again it’s quite important that you have your own vehicle, not just to visit the nightlife places but also to check out any of the mentioned highlights I’m about to describe.

 They also got taxis in Ubon (you can call them, again ask your hotel for the number, rates are cheap and the meter starts at 30 Baht, plus 20 Baht service fee if you call them).
+Or the popular app “Grab” with private drivers is also really great.
 But then again, it’s not really convenient so just rent a bike and you are good.
 So here we go again, the most exciting things to see and do in Ubon Ratchathani:

 Thung Si Muang